 PubSub provides flexible access control to support a number of broad approaches:

 - Managed (the PubSub service provider decides who can do what)

 - User controlled (publishers and/or subscribers control access)

 Personal Eventing Protocol (PEP): An extended XMPP Service built on PubSub

 Personal Eventing Protocol (PEP) is an example of an extended XMPP service built on PubSub.
 PEP is a mechanism to support extended Presence, so that a user can publish information in addition to the core online/offline status, and control how that information is shared.
 For example, a user can publish location information (GeoLocation) and music being listened to.
 This information can then be shared with selected members of the user’s roster.
 This is all built with PubSub, which gives a number of advantages:

 - By using a core XMPP mechanism, duplication of low level XMPP functionality is avoided.

 - The user can use PubSub access control, to give flexible control of who this information is shared with.

 - Roster members will only subscribe to this information if they choose to, and so resource is saved by only sending the data to those who want it.

-Multi-User Chat (MUC) is a core XMPP service that bears some resemblance to PubSub.
+Multi-User Chat (MUC) is a widely XMPP service that bears some resemblance to PubSub.
 It is described here to clarify the relationship, and also to give those familiar with MUC a different way to think about PubSub.
 You could view sending a message to a MUC group as 'publication' and joining a MUC group as 'subscription' and MUC groups as 'nodes' in a PubSub server.
-Although MUC is not built on PubSub (it was specified before PubSub) it is likely that were XMPP to be built again from scratch that MUC would be built on PubSub.
+MUC is not built on PubSub, as it was specified before PubSub.